-- In July 2016, the Energy and Water Ombudsman attended a Committee for Economic Development of Australia event What's on WA's energy agenda?; - In October 2016, Energy and Water Ombudsman staff provided a stall, with information on the Energy and Water Ombudsman, at the Financial Counsellors' Association of Western Australia's 2016 conference: Neither Love Nor Money - breaking the silence; - In November 2016, Energy and Water Ombudsman staff attended Homeless Connect and provided information on the Energy and Water Ombudsman; - In 2016-17 the Office continued the Regional Awareness and Accessibility Program (the Program), with visits to Broome in the Kimberley in July 2016 and Carnarvon in the Gascoyne in June 2017.
+- In October 2017, the Energy and Water Ombudsman gave a presentation to foundations of public law students at the University of Western Australia on: The Ombudsman. - In October 2017, the Assistant Energy and Water Ombudsman attended the Financial Counsellors' Association of Western Australia's 2017 conference: Making Waves, and answered questions on the Scheme as part of an Industry Ombudsmen panel as well as providing information on the Scheme at the conference's marketplace; - In July, October and November 2017, Energy and Water Ombudsman staff gave presentations to community groups, which included information on the role of the Energy and Water Ombudsman; - In November 2017, Energy and Water Ombudsman staff attended Homeless Connect and provided information on the Energy and Water Ombudsman; and

+In 2017-18, the Office continued the Regional Awareness and Accessibility Program (the Program), with visits to Bunbury, Busselton, Collie and Harvey in the South West Region in March 2018 and Geraldton in the Mid West Region in June 2018.
 The Program is an important way for the Energy and Water Ombudsman to raise awareness of, and access to, its services for regional and Aboriginal Western Australians.
 Energy and Water Ombudsman information sheets are distributed and Energy and Water Ombudsman staff deal with enquiries and complaints about the electricity, gas and water services providers during complaint clinics which form part of regional visits.